protoblock/protoblock.github.io/test.md

 * *Bitcoin with Proof-of-Work (POW) was the first real "hard money" Cryptocurrency.*
 * *Fantasybit with Proof-of-Skill has a similar potential!*

->Has difficult as it is to understand bitcoin and blockchain.
+>As difficult as it is to understand bitcoin and blockchain.
 Trust me when I tell you, it’s just as hard for bitcoiners trying to understand fantasy football!

 Bitcoin is a system of aligning economic incentives – every 10 minutes a bitcoin miner, usually located in China, is awarded $100,000 just for finding a virtual needle in a virtual haystack.
 The one who finds this needle becomes central authority for this “Block”.
 Every 10 minutes a new random authority is chosen.
 This creates the censorship resistance property and enables bitcoin to reach consensus and prevent double-spend.

 > Why are billions of dollars spent finding needles in haystacks?
 Because they are being paid for it.
 Incentives are economically aligned between miners and users.

-Bitcoin POW miners are searching for a single number, that when combines with the Block and put through a one-way SHA256 hash function solve a difficult random problem.
-Each bitcoin node has runs their own SHA256 on the block to confirm it.
+Bitcoin POW miners are searching for a single number, that when combines with the Block and put through a one-way SHA256 hash function, solve a difficult random problem.
+Each bitcoin node runs their own SHA256 on the block to confirm it.
 This is how the bitcoin creates a distributed ledger.

 POW is slow, and some say it not environmentally friendly.
 However, until now, there was no other way of independently agreeing on random data.